Jvheaney/macos-screenshot-timelapse/README.md

 You run it with `python timelapse.py {interval}`.

-Interval is optional, default is 10s.
+Interval is an int and is optional, the default is 10s.

 It uses no external libraries.
 I might add to this later to include the timelapse creation script.
 We'll see.